More about: 10 Things to Do in Belem in Lisbon

 A few meters from the Belém Tower stands a tower reminiscent of a caravel: the Padrão dos Descobrimentos.
 The monument commemorates the 500th anniversary of the death of Henry the Navigator, a key figure in Portuguese history.

 On the opposite side of the bow, a large cross completes the monument, and at its base is a door.
 Behind this threshold is a small museum illustrating the routes taken by Portuguese navigators.
-From here you can climb up to the viewpoint, which offers splendid views of the sports bridge, the Tagus River, the 25 de Abril Bridge, and the Jerónimos Monastery.
-If you like panoramic views, you've chosen the right city.
-Lisbon is also famous for its viewpoints, and the most popular ones are in the nearby Alfama neighborhood.
+From here, you can climb up to the viewpoint, which offers splendid views over the sports bridge, the Tagus River, the 25 de Abril Bridge, and the Jerónimos Monastery.
+If you like panoramic viewpoints, you've chosen the right city.
+Lisbon is also famous for its belvederes, and the most highly rated ones are in the nearby Alfama neighborhood.

-From October to February, the Padrão dos Descobrimentos is closed on Mondays and open from 10:00 a.m. to 6:00 p.m. on other days.
-From March to September, it is open every day from 10:00 a.m. to 7:00 p.m.
+** From October to February, the Padrão dos Descobrimentos is closed on Mondays**, while on other days it is open from 10:00 a.m. to 6:00 p.m.
+From March to September, however, it is open every day from 10:00 a.m. to 7:00 p.m.

-The boats usually reach Praça do Comércio, passing under one of the city's icons: the 25 de Abril Bridge, the longest suspension bridge in Europe.
-Opened in 1966 as the Salazar Bridge, it was renamed after the 1974 Carnation Revolution.
-Its shape and red color resemble San Francisco's Golden Gate Bridge.
+The boats usually reach Praça do Comércio passing under one of the city's icons: the 25 de Abril Bridge, the longest suspension bridge in Europe.
+Opened in 1966 as the Salazar Bridge, it changed its name after the 1974 Carnation Revolution.
+Its shape and red color resemble the Golden Gate Bridge in San Francisco.

 6. Relive the past at the Carriage Museum

 Until the 19th century, Lisbon's long avenues and steep hills were traversed by a multitude of carriages.
-The royal family traveled in luxurious, richly decorated carriages, many of which have left the streets to be housed in the Museu Nacional dos Coches.
+The royalty traveled in luxurious, richly decorated carriages, many of which have left the streets to be housed in the Museu Nacional dos Coches.

-The museum is divided into two parts: some vehicles are on display in the Picadeiro Real (the former equestrian arena of the Portuguese royal family), while others are housed in a modern structure designed by Brazilian architect Paulo Mendes da Rocha.
+The museum is divided into two parts: some vehicles are housed in the Picadeiro Real (the former equestrian arena of the Portuguese royalty), others in a modern structure designed by Brazilian architect Paulo Mendes da Rocha.
 Both buildings are located in Praça Afonso de Albuquerque.

 If you are coming from the center of Lisbon, you can take tram 15 to the Belém stop.
 The journey takes about twenty minutes.
 If you are passionate about transportation, I recommend visiting the Museu da Carris, a cultural institution that houses double-decker buses, subway cars, horse-drawn carriages, trams, and much more.
 From Praça Afonso de Albuquerque, take tram 15 (this time in the opposite direction) and get off at the Estação De Santo Amaro stop.